hansojuhan/TaskPop/readme.md

 [x] 3.
 Add options to create tasks

-[ ] 4.
+[x] 4.
 Write a class for projects, apply default project

-new class
-project has a name
-and an emoji

 [x] 5.
 Add option to create new project